Generalist Equivariant Transformer Towards 3D Molecular Interaction Learning: Experiments

-Finally, we explore whether our model is able to find universal underlying regularities that are transferable across different tasks and molecular types.
-To do this, we mix the dataset of PPA and LBA for training, and evaluate the models on the test set of the two tasks, respectively.
-We also benchmark Schnet and TorchMD-Net, two strong baselines as shown in \textsection~\ref{sec:ppa} and \textsection~\ref{sec:lba}, under the same setting for comparison.
-We present the results in Figure~\ref{fig:mix}, and include detailed mean and standard deviation in Appendix~\ref{app:mix}.
-The results demonstrate that our method obtains great benefits from the mixed training set, especially on the PPA task, while the baselines receive minor improvement or even negative impact.
-These phenomena well demonstrate the generalization ability of the proposed Generalist Equivariant Transformer equipped with the unified representation.
+Finally, we explore whether our model is able to find various underlying physics that can generalize across different domains by mix-domain training and zero-shot testing.

+\paragraph{Data Augmentation from Different Domains} We mix the dataset of protein-protein affinity and protein-ligand affinity for training, and evaluate the models on the test set of the two domains, respectively.
+We also benchmark ET, MACE, and LEFTNet, which exhibit competitive performance and efficiency in \textsection~\ref{sec:vanilla}, under the same setting for comparison.
+We present the results in Table~\ref{tab:mix_abbr}, and include detailed results in Appendix~\ref{app:mix}.
+The results demonstrate that our method obtains benefits from the mixed training set on both PPA and LBA, while the baselines receive negative impact in most cases.
+Additional results on mixing PDBbind and PPA are provided in Table~\ref{tab:mix_pdbbind}, where our GET exhibits significant improvement from the mixed training set.
+These phenomena well demonstrate the generalization ability of the proposed GET equipped with the unified representation.

+\paragraph{Zero-Shot Prediction of DNA/RNA-Ligand Affinity} A more practical and meaningful, yet also more challenging scenario is ligand (small molecule) binding on nucleic acids (RNA/DNA), the data of which are scarce and expensive to obtain.
+We use the 149 data points available in PDBbind~\citep{wang2004pdbbind} as the zero-shot test set, and train a model on binding data from other domains in PDBbind (\emph{i.e.} protein-protein, protein-ligand and RNA/DNA-protein).
+Table~\ref{tab:zeroshot} show that GET exhibits remarkable zero-shot performance, achieving amazing generalizability across different domains on molecular interaction.

+Both experiments confirm the potential of our model to discover various underlying principles of molecular interactions capable of generalizing across diverse domains.
+Additionally, we also validate the superiority of GET on tasks concerning bare molecules by experiments on protein property prediction.
+These results, although beyond the primary scope of this paper, are provided in Appendix~\ref{app:ec} for readers interested in this topic.